top of page

 However, during the month of Ramadan which requires one to fast every day for the entire month, it is advised to avoid Hijama wet cupping during the daylight hours of the fast itself.
 Instead, it is recommended to schedule Hijama sessions before or after the fast to avoid any potential health problems relating to weakness, from occurring.
 Such as fainting, nausea, dizziness and hypotension.

-Our mobile Hijama clinic, which is run by our fully qualified and certified therapist, serves the whole of London and surrounding areas, such as Slough and Windsor and we will be completely operational during the month of Ramadan.
-We are happy to take bookings during this period and encourage anyone who would like to reap the numerous health benefits of having Hijama in this blessed month, to contact us to arrange a home visit appointment in the evenings, after Iftar.
+Our mobile cupping clinic, which is run by our fully qualified and certified therapist, serves the whole of London and surrounding areas, such as Slough and Windsor and we will be completely operational during the month of Ramadan.
+We are happy to take bookings during this period and encourage anyone who would like to reap the numerous health benefits of having Hijama in Ramadan, to contact us to arrange a home visit appointment in the evenings, after Iftar.

 bottom of page